COMPOSER

 Bio

-Carlos Bandera is a composer whose music is characterized by a glacial unfolding of sonic landscapes.
-He often expands simple elements into large-scale musical structures, through which he explores the interplay of harmony, noise, and texture.
+Carlos Bandera is a Chicago-based composer whose music explores the expressive potential of contextualization and transformation of musical materials.
+He often expands simple elements into large-scale, glacially unfolding musical structures, through which he explores the interplay of harmony, noise, and texture.

 Bandera holds degrees from the Peabody Institute (MM) and Montclair State University (BM).
 He is currently pursuing a PhD in Composition and Music Technology at Northwestern University, where he received the William T. Faricy Award and has taught courses in aural skills, composition, and notation software.
 His mentors have included Elizabeth Brown, Dean Drummond, Marcos Balter, Kevin Puts, Alex Mincek, and Hans Thomalla.